 The Gospels were translated into Greek after they were written, and after the writers had died.
 As Papias of Hierapolis (circa 70-163 AD) wrote of Matthew’s Gospel account, it was “written in Hebrew, and others translated it the best they could.”
 So, we must understand what Messiah said through the lens of translation.
 We do not have access to those original Hebrew manuscripts.

-Here is what is important to understand: the early christians were basically pagans who hated the Jews.
+Here is what is important to understand: the 2nd and 3rd century creators of christianity were essentially pagans who hated the physical Jews.
 Being pagans, they were accustomed to many different gods and religious rituals.